-LFO 1, LFO 2, AMP ENV, (Amplitude Envelope), FLT ENV (Filter Envelope), MOD LIN (Linear Mod Envelope) MOD EXP (Exponential Mod Envelope), KEY, (Key position) VELOCITY, (Key velocity levelled from 0 -127) RANDOM (Random assignment).
+LFO 1, LFO 2, AMP ENV, (Amplitude Envelope), FLT ENV (Filter Envelope), MOD LIN (Linear Mod Envelope) MOD EXP (Exponential Mod Envelope), KEY, (Key position) VELOCITY, (Key velocity leveled from 0 -127) RANDOM (Random assignment).
+The modulation destination can also be set by dragging an applicable device name into it.
+The Modulation Matrix box will turn orange if a correct assignment label can be dragged into it.